 Spring Term: Second year

 Social Media Strategy

 The Professional Master's in Strategic Communication is designed for full-time Portland area professionals who work in communication fields such as corporate communication, marketing, advertising, and public relations.
 Our most successful students have an academic background and/or several years of professional experience in communications.
 It is crucial to have a BA degree from an accredited university.
 As this is a program for mid-career professionals, evidence of current involvement in the design and/or implementation of strategic communication plans is desirable.
 We encourage students to consider how elements of our program will meet individual career goals.
 Students will work hard during their studies and complete a capstone project near the end of the degree; self-directed, motivated and organized students will excel in the program.

-Application requirements are on the SOJC website and are essentially the same for all of our graduate programs: statement of intent; undergraduate transcripts; letters of reference; GRE (or comparable test) scores; resume; professional work samples (such as: writing samples from your current job that focus on persuasive communication that could include advertisements, press releases, brochures, sales letters, presentations, and strategic recommendations.)
+Application requirements are on the SOJC website and are essentially the same for all of our graduate programs: statement of intent; undergraduate transcripts; letters of reference; GRE scores (the GRE is optional); resume; professional work samples (such as: writing samples from your current job that focus on persuasive communication that could include advertisements, press releases, brochures, sales letters, presentations, and strategic recommendations.)
 The selection committee for the program will place the greatest emphasis on professional work experience, statement of intent, and undergraduate grades/achievement.

 Cost for the Professional Master's in Strategic Communication is the same as for Eugene-based graduate programs.
 The calendar is the same as for Eugene-based programs.
 See the UO Graduate School for information.

 We welcome inquiries about our program or the application process.
 Screening of applicants for the 2013/2014 academic year will begin February 1, 2013.
 Information about applying to the UO SOJC graduate program is available here.

 The UO no longer accepts hard copies of the Graduate Admission Application.
 All applications must be submitted online.

 UO bulletin and course catalog: